AlexCC93/readthedocs_test/docs/source/Configuring environment.rst

 This command is clonning a github repository called: ``ros_tutorials``.
 This repository consists on various packages, among them, the ``turtlesim`` package, which will be the only one to be built for this example; See that the other packages in this repository contain a ``COLCON_IGNORE`` file.

 This is the current structure of the workspace.
-Notice that it does not exactly match the one shown above, but since the other packages (ros_tutorials, roscpp_tutorials and rospy_tutorials) are not going to be built, then it is like having only the ``turtlesim`` package and it can now be more similar to the workspace folders structure shown above.
+Notice that it does not exactly match the one shown above, but since the other packages (``ros_tutorials``, ``roscpp_tutorials`` and ``rospy_tutorials``) are not going to be built, then it is like having only the ``turtlesim`` package, which makes it more resemble the workspace folders structure shown above.

 .. code-block:: console